apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

 TYPE( -- Algorithm type.
 Optional: MEMORY NAME='MEMORY',
-PROPERTIES( -- Algorithm properties 'block-queue-size'='2000' -- Property: Blocking queue size, when the heap memory is relatively small, this value needs to be reduced.
+PROPERTIES( -- Algorithm properties 'block-queue-size'='2000' -- Property: Blocking queue size )))
-)))
 );
 ```

 ## CDC Client Manual

-The CDC Client does not need to be deployed separately, just introduce the CDC Client's dependency through maven to use it in the project.
+The CDC Client does not need to be deployed separately, just need to introduce the dependency of the CDC Client through maven to use it in the project.
 Users can interact with the server through the CDC Client.

 If necessary, users can also implement a CDC Client themselves to consume data and ACK.